bradleyg/flotilla/readme.md

   res.end('Hello World');
 })

-ports.service('example.com', function (port, ready) { // use the domain name you want to deploy server.listen(port, ready);
+ports.service('example.com', function (port, ready) { // use the domain name you want to deploy, will have to be pointed at your server server.listen(port, ready);
 });
 ```